Winter storm packing snow, freezing rain moves across US

-Abbott, whose handling of last year's blackouts is a top line of attack for Democrats as the Republican seeks a third term in 2022, said thousands of miles of roads in Texas will become "extraordinarily dangerous" over the coming days.
-Energy experts said the forecast this week, although below freezing, should not pose a challenge for Texas' grid.

-“The question has always been if we get a repeat of last year, would the power stay on?
-And this is nowhere near a repeat of last year,” said Doug Lewin, an energy consultant in Austin who has criticized Texas' response to the blackouts as insufficient.
+The disruptive storm moved across the central U.S. on Groundhog Day, the same day the famed groundhog Punxsutawney Phil predicted six more weeks of winter.
+The storm came on the heels of a nor'easter last weekend that brought blizzard conditions to many parts of the East Coast.

+The storm's path extended as far south as Texas, nearly a year after a catastrophic freeze buckled the state's power grid in one of the worst blackouts in U.S. history.
+The forecast did not call for the same prolonged and frigid temperatures as the February 2021 storm, and the National Weather Service said the system would, generally, not be as bad this time for Texas.

-No large-scale power outages were reported early Wednesday in Texas or elsewhere, according to poweroutage.us.
+No large-scale power outages were reported by early afternoon Wednesday in Texas or elsewhere, according to poweroutage.us.

+Snowfall totals reached 22 inches (56 centimeters) in Colorado Springs and up to 10 inches (25 centimeters) in the Denver area, with more expected, prompting universities, state government offices and the Legislature to shut down.

+Airlines canceled nearly 8,000 flights in the U.S. scheduled for Wednesday or Thursday, the flight-tracking service FlightAware.com showed.
+Airports in St. Louis, Chicago, Kansas City and Detroit canceled more flights than usual.
+Almost 700 flights were canceled Thursday alone at Dallas-Fort Worth International Airport, and more than 300 were canceled at nearby Dallas Love Field.

 Caption